stylelint/vscode-stylelint/README.md

 ### Extension settings

-Though it's highly recommended to add a [stylelint configuration file](https://stylelint.io/user-guide/configure) to the current workspace folder instead, the following extension [settings](https://code.visualstudio.com/docs/getstarted/settings) are also available.
+Though relying on a [stylelint configuration file](https://stylelint.io/user-guide/configure) in your project is highly recommended, you can instead use the following extension [settings](https://code.visualstudio.com/docs/getstarted/settings):

 #### stylelint.enable